 Montebello will ensure that staff are aware of the indicators of extremism and radicalisation and know how to respond in keeping with local and national guidance.
-Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral via Children's Services to the Channel programme.
+Staff will use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral via Children's Services to the Channel programme (an individual will be required to provide their consent before any support delivered through the programme is provided).
 Equally students will be made aware of the risks and support available to them.
 We will ensure that children are safe from terrorist and extremist material when accessing the internet in Montebello.
 The Government has developed an 'educate against hate' website providing information and resources for schools and parents to support them to recognise and address extremism and radicalisation in young people.
 Given Liverpool is a priority area, staff can seek additional advice from the Local Authority's Prevent Coordinator or Local Authority's Prevent Education Officer.